 Penge – this area of southeast London has a growing street art scene.
 Take a stroll along Penge High Street and keep an eye out for colorful murals, many of which are created by local artists.

 Leake Street Tunnel – situated on the same street as the station, you’ll find the famous Leake Street Tunnel, which is also called the Banksy Tunnel.
-This is a true graffiti hotspot and the perpetual paint fumes are a testament to this.
+This is one of London’s best free sightseeing spots for families. it’s a graffiti hotspot and the perpetual paint fumes are a testament to this.
 Kids can marvel at the colorful and ever-changing street art in this underground space.

 https://youtu.be/cc3LDtrGR2Q